0n0w1c/Foundations/readme.md

 Dectorio users should visit the runtime settings (Map tab), most of the Dectorio tiles are not selected by default.

 Runtime settings to exclude small/medium electric poles, inserters, and belts, splitters, and loaders.
-Runtime setting to clean sweep (remove ground decorations), when the foundation tiles are placed.

 Settings for the various supported mods are only visible when the supported mod is active.